By Jeff Lifson

 So there you have ‘em – the pros and cons, the benefits and drawbacks to buying yearlings versus 2-year-olds.
 Is there a definitive better choice?
 There is not.
 When it comes to racing partnerships and making this decision, at West Point Thoroughbreds, we purchase both.
 And we’ve have success with both.

 Want to be alerted when we buy yearlings at the Keeneland September Yearling Sale?
-Contact Debbie Finley to get on our email list.
+Contact Ali Finley to get on our email list.